ska-sa/spead2/doc/py-send.rst

      transmission rate, the rate will be increased until the average rate has caught up.
 This value specifies the "catch-up" rate, as a ratio to the target rate.
-   :param bool allow_hw_rate: If true (the default), then hardware-based rate
+   :param bool allow_hw_rate: If true, then hardware-based rate
      limiting may be used if available.
 In this case it is implementation-defined whether `burst_rate_ratio` and `burst_size` have
      any effect.
-In most cases the default is fine and will produce results that are at least as good as the software limiter with the default values of these settings (in both rate accuracy and burst control), but this flag allows it to be disabled if it causes problems or if there are specific requirements on bursts.
+This will often produce results that are at least as good as the software limiter, but in some cases (particularly higher data rates) the overall rate becomes less accurate and so it is disabled by default.

    The constructor arguments are also instance attributes.